2011 Summer Universiade: Bid selection

-The cities of Kazan, Russia, Kaohsiung, Taiwan, Shenzhen, China, Murcia, Spain, and Poznań, Poland were in contention for the Games.
+The cities of Kazan (Russia), Kaohsiung (Chinese Taipei), Shenzhen (China), Murcia (Spain), and Poznań (Poland), were in contention to host the Games.
 On 16 January 2007, FISU announced at the conference prior to the 2007 Winter Universiade, that the host would be Shenzhen.
-With five candidates, it was the most competitive race to host a Universiade.
+With five candidates, it was the most competitive race to host a Universiade until that date.
 Edmonton, Alberta, Canada was also posed to make a serious bid, but withdrew.

 Shenzhen was not considered a favorite, as several other sporting competitions have been assigned to China in recent years, including the 2008 Summer Olympics in Beijing, the 2009 Winter Universiade in Harbin, and the 2010 Asian Games in Guangzhou.
 Also, as a city, Shenzhen was only 30 years old as of 2010 and lacked experience in hosting a major sporting competition, compared to the other candidates.

 Preparation

 In preparation for the event, Shenzhen built numerous infrastructure objects, including several new lines of Shenzhen Metro.
 The preparation cost was estimated to exceed 180 billion RMB, including 75 billion RMB spent on new subway lines, 12 billion RMB on facelifting buildings and streets and 4.1 billion RMB spent on the 60,000-seat stadium.

 Also added were 200 of BYD's all-electric eBUS's and 300 of BYD's all-electric e6's (a 5-passenger sedan that serves well as an eTaxi), making this new-energy fleet the largest of its kind in the world.

-After the conclusion of the international multi-sport events at the 2011 Universiade Games, the eBUS's and eTaxi's continued serving as public transportation for Shenzhen City.
+After the conclusion of the event, the eBUSs and eTaxis continued serving as public transportation for Shenzhen City.

 On the down side, 80,000 residents were evicted from the city for reasons such as lack of regular employment because they were deemed a 'threat' to the Universiade.
 The move was highly controversial and sparked a debate on the legality of the policy.

 Residents of apartment buildings close to the stadium were ordered to leave their houses for five hours but to leave the lights on.
 15,000 paramilitary police from other cities were deployed in Shenzhen, in addition to Shenzhen's own 5,000-strong force.

 Shenzhen Airport was ordered closed during the opening ceremony, affecting up to 290 flights.

-According to the head of Shenzhen's Communist Party division, Wang Rong, all this was done to prevent embarrassment of China in front of the world, as many foreigners were to be present in the city during the Games.
+According to the head of Shenzhen's Communist Party division, Wang Rong, all this was done to prevent the embarrassment of China in front of the world, as many foreigners were to be present in the city during the Games.

 Mascot

-The mascot of 2011 Summer Universiade is called UU.
+The mascot of the 2011 Summer Universiade is called UU.
 Its design is related to the logo of the Universiade, the Happy U. It represents a smiling face, with the image of the first letter "U" in the word "Universiade".
-Its relationship with the logo, the "Happy U" breaks the traditional mascot design idea to be realistic, and comforts to the spirit of the Universiade.
+Its relationship with the logo, the "Happy U" breaks the traditional mascot design idea to be realistic, and comforts the spirit of the Universiade.